Understanding Tool Permissions

 - Save changes

-Remember: Connecting a tool to your account-level Toolbox doesn’t automatically give workers access.
+Remember: Connecting a tool in Tools doesn’t automatically give workers access.
 You must explicitly grant it per worker.

 Tool connection keeps failing